-Rights to Purchase Additional Ordinary Shares.
-If we offer holders of our securities any rights to subscribe for additional ordinary shares or any other rights, the depositary may (1) exercise those rights on behalf of ADS holders, (2) distribute those rights to ADS holders or (3) sell those rights and distribute the net proceeds to ADS holders, in each case after deduction or upon payment of its fees and expenses.
+Rights to purchase additional ordinary shares.
+If we offer holders of our securities any rights to subscribe for additional ordinary shares or any other rights, the depositary may (i) exercise those rights on behalf of ADS holders, (ii) distribute those rights to ADS holders or (iii) sell those rights and distribute the net proceeds to ADS holders, in each case after deduction or upon payment of its fees and expenses.
 To the extent the depositary does not do any of those things, it will allow the rights to lapse unexercised.
 In that case, you will receive no value for them.
 The depositary will exercise or distribute rights only if we ask it to and provide satisfactory assurances to the depositary that it is legal to do so.
-If the depositary makes rights available to you, it will exercise the rights and purchase the ordinary shares on your behalf and in accordance with your instructions.
-The depositary will then deposit the ordinary shares and deliver ADSs to you.
-It will only exercise rights if you pay it the exercise price and any other charges the rights require you to pay and comply with other applicable instructions.
+If the depositary will exercise rights, it will purchase the securities to which the rights relate and distribute those securities or, in the case of ordinary shares, new ADSs representing the new ordinary shares, to subscribing ADS holders, but only if ADS holders have paid the exercise price to the depositary.
 U.S. securities laws may restrict the ability of the depositary to distribute rights or ADSs or other securities issued on exercise of rights to all or certain ADS holders, and the securities distributed may be subject to restrictions on transfer.

 Other Distributions.
-The depositary will send to you anything else we distribute on deposited securities by any means it determines is legal, fair and practical.
-If it cannot make the distribution in that way, the depositary may adopt another method.
+The depositary will send to ADS holders anything else we distribute on deposited securities by any means it thinks is legal, fair and practical.
+If it cannot make the distribution in that way, the depositary has a choice.
 It may decide to sell what we distributed and distribute the net proceeds, in the same way as it does with cash.
 Or, it may decide to hold what we distributed, in which case ADSs will also represent the newly distributed property.
 However, the depositary is not required to distribute any securities (other than ADSs) to ADS holders unless it receives satisfactory evidence from us that it is legal to make that distribution.
-In addition, the depositary may sell a portion of the distributed securities or property sufficient to pay its fees and expenses in connection with that distribution.
+The depositary may sell a portion of the distributed securities or property sufficient to pay its fees and expenses in connection with that distribution.
+U.S. securities laws may restrict the ability of the depositary to distribute securities to all or certain ADS holders, and the securities distributed may be subject to restrictions on transfer.

-Neither we nor the depositary are responsible for any failure to determine that it may be lawful or feasible to make a distribution available to any ADS holders.
+The depositary is not responsible if it decides that it is unlawful or impractical to make a distribution available to any ADS holders.
 We have no obligation to register ADSs, ordinary shares, rights or other securities under the Securities Act.
-We also have no obligation to take any other action to permit the distribution of ADSs, shares, rights or anything else to ADS holders.
+We also have no obligation to take any other action to permit the distribution of ADSs, ordinary shares, rights or anything else to ADS holders.
 This means that you may not receive the distributions we make on our ordinary shares or any value for them if it is illegal or impractical for us to make them available to you.